yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Principles

-### Purpose

-- Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
+- **Purpose**: Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
 Display its age and current use wherever possible.
-- Consider what the dungeon was used for, and what is it used for now.
-- Consider what was the dungeon designed to keep out?
+Consider what the dungeon was used for, and what it is used for now.
+Consider what was the dungeon designed to keep out?
 What was it designed to keep _in_?

-### Levels

-- Levels in a dungeon should represent increased danger as well as thematic intent.
-- Each level should push the players to weight the balance of a potential reward vs the risk of continuing on.
+- **Levels**: Levels should represent increased danger as well as thematic intent.
+Each level pushes players to weigh the potential reward vs the risk.

-### Layout

-- Create multiple entrances and exits.
+- **Layout**: Create multiple entrances and exits, offer multiple routes, design choke points, and provide hiding spots.
 Add meaningful and obvious information to doorways and exits.
-- Offer multiple routes between rooms and incorporate loops, but avoid creating tree-like structures with unnecessary dead ends.
-- Design choke points and other tactical opportunities to allow for interesting combat tactics.
-- Provide hiding spots for the players to gather information discreetly and allows them to exploit a dungeon's geography.

-### Verticality

-- Make your rooms tall and create climbable structures.
-- Give players things to drop on to/from.
-- Make paths that let PCs go up and over, instead of just pushing through.
+- **Verticality**: Incorporate tall rooms, climbable structures, and paths that allow movement up and over obstacles.

-### Secret Areas

-- Design hidden zones for players to discover.
-- Provide subtle clues that say "something is off here" and "warning: death lies ahead."
-- Have at least one place that the players may never find.
-Make it worth it.

-### Rooms
+- **Secret Areas**: Include hidden zones, ensuring at least one area might remain undiscovered but is worth finding.

-- Vary room shapes, sizes, and functions.
-- Use architectural motifs to connect rooms thematically and provide a hint of what's to come.
-- Room descriptions should be easy to map and recall.
+- **Rooms**: Vary room shapes, sizes, and functions.
+Use architectural motifs to connect rooms and provide hints of what's to come.
+Room descriptions should be easy to map and recall.

-### Treasure

-- Ensure there's always something valuable to seek!
-That doesn't always mean gold.
-- Offer diverse forms of treasure, including knowledge, allies, trade goods, and artifacts.
+- **Treasure**: Incorporate a variety of treasures beyond mere gold, such as knowledge, allies, trade goods, and artifacts.
+Add narrative elements to treasure to increase its non-monetary value.
-- Add narrative elements, so that some treasure has a greater narrative significance than monetary value.

-### Challenges

-- Emphasize creating opportunities for players to make their own decisions, so that their choices have the greatest possible impact.
-- Monsters and obstacles are another way to inform the party of the dungeon's story.
+- **Challenges**: Create opportunities for the players to make their own decisions, so that their choices have the greatest possible impact.
+Create a sense of peril without making obstacles seem unbeatable.
+Overtly dangerous areas and creatures should be obvious.
+Create combat encounters that can be avoided with critical thinking or problem-solving.
+Use monsters and other obstacles to help tell the dungeon's story.
-- Try to create a sense of peril without making obstacles seem unbeatable.
-- Overtly dangerous areas and creatures should be obvious.
-- Create combat encounters that can be avoided with critical thinking or problem solving.

-### NPCs & Factions

-- Include NPCs for the players to engage with.
-These characters should _want_ to stay in the dungeon.
-- NPCs (and even monsters) should communicate with the PCs, even during combat.
+- **NPCs & Factions**: Include engaging NPCs and factions with their own goals and agendas.
+Factions should interact with both the characters and one another, acting on their own regardless of the character's actions.
+Give them hierarchies and divisions that can be exploited.
+NPCs and monsters should communicate with the PCs, even during combat.
 Have them make threats, suggest compromises, or try to persuade the PCs whenever possible.
-- Create factions with their own goals and agendas.
-Everyone wants something, and has a limit to what they might do to get it.
-- Factions should interact with one another, as well as the PCs.
-They should act _regardless_ of what the PCs may do.
-- Factions have hierarchies and divisions, both of which the PCs can potentially exploit to their own advantage.

-### Describing a Dungeon

-- Describe obvious exits using clear, distinct language.
-Consider what lies beyond those corridors, and what clues they might have left behind?
-Is there a change in elevation?
-Is air a different temperature?
-Is the light, smell, or sound distinct from where the characters are standing?
-- Always reiterate what is _about_ to happen.
-Does the flaming barrel look stable, or like it might explode?
-- Describe elements that help orient the party to their surroundings.
-How close is a character to a potential danger?
-Are they above it, or below it?
-What side of an object are they standing on?
-Are they inside of or outside of a room, building, or structure?
-- Put the boring or repetitive stuff on the maps.
-Exits, room shapes and sizes, etc.
+- **The Dungeon Map**: Put boring or repetitive stuff (exits, room shapes, etc.) on the map.
+Obvious exits should be described using clear, distinct language.
+Number your rooms to help avoid confusion when referencing the map.

-- Emphasize a room's most important aspects by placing them either first, or last.
-These are typically obvious threats or NPCs, described with bold or modified text.
-- Be specific, but avoid describing something makes the characters _feel_.
-Say, "a long, jagged knife" rather than "an evil-looking knife."
-- Only describe what's happening _now_, when the PCs enter the room.
-If there is history here, the PCs will discover it.
+- **Room Keying**: Emphasize a room's most important aspects (typically obvious threats or NPCs).
+Describe elements that help orient the party to their surroundings.
+Be specific, but avoid describing how the characters should _feel_.
+Only describe what's happening _now_.
+If there is history here, the characters will discover it in play.

-- Number your rooms to help avoid confusion when referencing the map.
+- **Running a Dungeon**: Always reiterate what is _about_ to happen.
+Does that flaming barrel look stable, or like it might explode?
+Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.

 ## Creating a Dungeon